Priya Parrotta, PhD

 About

-Priya believes firmly in the possibility of a world in which we are able traverse persistent boundaries, heal from historical injustice, and unite to protect the ecosystems we love.
+Priya believes firmly in the possibility of a world in which we are able to traverse persistent boundaries, heal from historical injustice, and unite to protect the ecosystems we love.
 As a scholar, Priya seeks to understand the art and practice of coexistence, amidst the complexities of the modern world.
 Her first book, The Politics of Coexistence in the Atlantic World, published at the age of twenty-five, explores the ways in which colonial divides in the Caribbean were subverted by the cultural pluralism which so defines this region.
-She has written a collection of essays, which she uses as a reader in her courses, titled Dream Again: Island Environmentalism through Music.
+She has written a collection of essays, which she uses as a reader in her courses, titled To Dream Again: Island Environmentalism through Music.
 She also recently completed an extensive archival study titled The Paradise Industry: The Making of Waikīkī Beach, 1890-1930, which details how relations of reciprocity in the coastal neighborhood of Waikīkī, Hawai'i, were fractured as a small group of commercial elites created the beach tourism industry in the late Gilded Age.

 Priya was educated in History (Colonialism & Globalization) and Music at Brown University, and briefly studied as a postgrad at the University of Oxford's School of Geography and the Environment.
-She holds a PhD in History (which she completed in two and a half years) from the University of Aberdeen’s School of Divinity, History and Philosophy.
-Priya has previously worked for the Smithsonian and the Red Cross, and was a Founding Leader of The Sanctuaries, the first multifaith arts collective in the US.
-She is the artist/intellectual behind World Vegan Project, dedicated to fostering multiculturalism and decoloniality within the global vegan movement.
+She also studied opera with Soprano Margarita Castro Alberty.
+She holds a PhD in History, completed in two and a half years, from the University of Aberdeen’s School of Divinity, History and Philosophy.
+Priya has previously worked for the Smithsonian and the Red Cross; has collaborated with the Conservatorio de Música de Puerto Rico on one-of-a-kind programming to bring global environmentalism into the world of classical music; and was a Founding Leader of The Sanctuaries, the first multifaith arts collective in the US.